-The total net fixed assets of the District decreased by 0.34% in fiscal year 2014-2015.
-Capital assets net of accumulated depreciation decreased from \$41,136,036 to \$40,997,283.
-The District added new capital assets to the asset base but the amounts added did not exceed the depreciation expense of existing assets.
+The total net fixed assets of the District increased by 4.16% in fiscal year 2015-2016.
+Capital assets net of accumulated depreciation increased from \$40,997,283 to \$42,704,122.
+The District added new capital assets to the asset base that exceeded the depreciation expense of existing assets.

-The sewer capital assets of the District increased from \$35,255,972 to \$35,716,200.
-The District spent approximately \$49,000 replacing sewer manholes throughout the District.
-The District obtained video equipment to inspect sewer lines costing \$17,000.
-The District spent approximately \$51,000 updating the Wastewater Facilities Plan, which is an engineering report that provides the District Board with options for future sewer disposal options.
-The Montana Department of Environmental Quality (DEQ) required a study and plan for the Districts irrigated wastewater.
-The District spent approximately \$46,000 in fiscal 2014-2015 on that engineers report.
-The District continued work on the force main to the Yellowstone Mountain Club reservoir and replaced another pump and reset the existing pumps costing the District approximately \$124,000.
-The District spent approximately \$63,000 on various replacement parts for the treatment plant and filter building.
-The District spent approximately \$20,000 on laboratory equipment to perform the DEQ required lab tests in house.
-One sewer truck was replaced costing approximately \$30,000.
+The sewer capital assets of the District increased from \$35,716,200 to \$37,139,023.
+The District spent approximately \$37,000 replacing sewer manholes throughout the District.
+The District purchased Effluent Pumps for the Sewer Treatment Plant costing approximately \$29,000.
+The District spent approximately \$45,000 updating the Wastewater Facilities Five Year Plan and updating the permit fees specifically the Plant Investment Charge.
+The District spent approximately \$47,000 rewiring the pond pump station and adding an electrical line to pond 1 for monitoring pond water levels.
+The District spent approximately \$83,000 updating the golf course irrigation control system and replacing the pipe that crosses the river to the golf course.
+The Sewer Department also replaced a pickup truck costing approximately \$33,000 with an additional \$20,500 in sewer specific tool box and crane equipment for the new pickup truck.
+The Sewer Department added approximately \$1,100,000 in donated sewer extensions.
 The District continues to recognize the Search and Rescue Building on the books of the District.
-The District added another \$6,000 in fiscal 2014-2015.
+The District added another \$6,000 in fiscal 2015-2016.
 There is an agreement with the Big Sky Search and Rescue stipulating the circumstances under which the building may eventually revert to the District.
 However, the District anticipates this to be a perpetual agreement as long as the Big Sky Search and Rescue operates out of the current building.